 Watering Your Orchid in an Unglazed Terracotta Pot

-Don’t assume that if you have a terracotta pot, it will take care of any over watering problems you have.
+Don’t assume that if you have a terracotta pot, it will take care of any overwatering problems you have.
 You will still need to regulate the amount of water you give your orchids.
-If you tend to over water your plants, unglazed terracotta pots may not be able to keep up with the moisture accumulation in the potting media.
+You can learn about how to water an orchid here.

 While the clay material may be able to wick away the water initially, the constant presence of moisture will not allow the clay to fully dry.
 Over time, this constant state of moisture on the clay pot itself will lead to mold growth on the outside of the pot.
-If left untreated, the mold on the pot will spread to the potting media and the orchid plant.

-On the flip side, underwatering can also lead to problems related to the unglazed clay pot.
-Remember, the porous nature of the unglazed clay pot allows it to absorb water.
-If you do not water your orchid often enough and the potting media stays dry for long periods of time, the pot will begin to absorb water from the roots themselves.
+On the flip side, underwatering an orchid can also lead to problems, especially if it is in a terracotta or clay pot.
+Remember, the porous nature of the unglazed clay or terracotta pot allows it to absorb water from any nearby source.

 Clay Pot Caveats and Things to Know